someparty/someparty/source/articles/2017-12-17-transparent-brain.html.markdown

 title: Transparent Brain
 date: 2017-12-17
 author: adam@someparty.ca (Adam White)
 description: New Ancient Shapes EP.
 Constantines are playing new songs.
-Videos from Lido Pimineta, Andre Ethier, Sam Coffey, the Weather Station.
+Videos from Lido Pimineta, André Ethier, Sam Coffey, the Weather Station.
 ---

 Let's take a minute to appreciate how essential [Ancient Shapes](http://ancientshapes.bandcamp.com) has become to maintaining [Daniel Romano](http://www.danielromanomusic.com/)'s mystique.
 Without that band, it would be too tempting to shoehorn the Niagara musician into some tired narrative.
 In the past decade it's become pretty common to see the frontman of some popular punk group take a late-career turn towards roots music.
 You trade your leather jacket for some flannel, get yourself a harmonica, and you're pretty much there.
 There are entire tours built around that premise.
 Dan distinguished himself from that pack early on by making his first few folk and country records aggressively authentic.
 He threw himself so wholeheartedly into that world that it not only separated him from the pretenders, but it made his rock'n'roll past seem a million miles away.